How to overcome the 5 biggest challenges facing the frontline in 2021

 - Improve data practices to measure the impact of skill development programs.

-2020 was a fire drill.
-Most companies did their best just to keep the doors open.
-2021 presents an opportunity for organizations to retake some measure of control.
-The future remains unclear and disruption will continue.
-But companies learned a lot over the past ten months.
+The future remains unclear, and disruption will continue.
+But companies have learned a lot over the past two years.
 To build a foundation for future success, they must remember the biggest workplace lesson: business starts and ends on the frontline.

 Be safe.
 Be well.
 Be kind to the frontline.